 Cleaning Up Your Digital Presence

 Although not part of the physical building, your church’s digital presence could also use some organizing in spring.
 Revisit your website content and images and consider swapping them out with fresh new material.
-This is also a great time to take a deeper look at your social media strategy and try out some new ideas.
+This is also a great time to take a deeper look at your church social media strategy and try out some new ideas.

 Ready To Get Cleaning?

-Use this checklist to keep everything on track, whether you’re tackling spring cleaning in one weekend or over several weeks.
+Use this church cleaning checklist to keep everything on track, whether you’re tackling spring cleaning in one weekend or over several weeks.
 By the time you’re done, your church will be looking and smelling fresh and clean.

 Spring can also be a great time to refresh the look of your sanctuary.
 If you’re ready for new seating, sanctuary furniture, or accessories, check out ChurchPlaza’s selection of church chairs and premium church furniture.